Toward Generalizable Forgery Detection and Reasoning: Abstract

 \section{Abstract}

 Accurate and interpretable detection of AI-generated images is essential for mitigating risks associated with AI misuse.
 However, the substantial domain gap among generative models makes it challenging to develop a generalizable forgery detection model.
 Moreover, since every pixel in an AI-generated image is synthesized, traditional saliency-based forgery explanation methods are not well suited for this task.
-To address these challenges, we formulate detection and explanation as a unified Forgery Detection and Reasoning task (\textbf{FDR-Task}), leveraging Multi-Modal Large Language Models (MLLMs) to provide accurate detection through reliable reasoning over forgery attributes.
+To address these challenges, we formulate detection and explanation as a unified Forgery Detection and Reasoning task (\textbf{FDR-Task})\footnote{Throughout this paper, ``forgery'' specifically refers to fully AI-generated images, rather than traditional partial manipulations.}, leveraging Multi-Modal Large Language Models (MLLMs) to provide accurate detection through reliable reasoning over forgery attributes.
 To facilitate this task, we introduce the Multi-Modal Forgery Reasoning dataset (\textbf{MMFR-Dataset}), a large-scale dataset containing 120K images across 10 generative models, with 378K reasoning annotations on forgery attributes, enabling comprehensive evaluation of the FDR-Task.
-Furthermore, we propose \textbf{FakeReasoning}, a forgery detection and reasoning framework with three key components: 1) a dual-branch visual encoder that integrates CLIP and DINO to capture both high-level semantics and low-level artifacts; 2) a Forgery-Aware Feature Fusion Module that leverages DINO’s attention maps and cross-attention mechanisms to guide MLLMs toward forgery-related clues; 3) a Classification Probability Mapper that couples language modeling and forgery detection, enhancing overall performance.
+Furthermore, we propose \textbf{FakeReasoning}, a forgery detection and reasoning framework with three key components: 1) a dual-branch visual encoder that integrates CLIP and DINO to capture both high-level semantics and low-level artifacts; 2) a Forgery-Aware Feature Fusion Module that leverages DINO's attention maps and cross-attention mechanisms to guide MLLMs toward forgery-related clues; 3) a Classification Probability Mapper that couples language modeling and forgery detection, enhancing overall performance.
 Experiments across multiple generative models demonstrate that FakeReasoning not only achieves robust generalization but also outperforms state-of-the-art methods on both detection and reasoning tasks.
+The code is available at: https://github.com/PRIS-CV/FakeReasoning.